katherli/hw01-fireball/README.md

 - Color (ranges from red to blue to reflect how Calcifer's color changes)
 - Intensity (changes size of the flames)
 - Speed (changes speed of the flames)
+- Reset Scene button to reset the above values

 ## Extra Spice